-Medical Device Companies
+Medical Device Legal & Compliance

-Medical device companies face a host of regulatory challenges, including determining whether they are even subject to medical device regulation in the first place (or simply “general wellness” consumer products or non-medical mobile apps), and, determining the level of regulatory classification FDA will impose.
+Medical device companies face a host of regulatory challenges, including determining whether they are even subject to medical device regulation in the first place (or simply “general wellness” consumer products or non-medical mobile apps), and determining the level of regulatory classification FDA will impose.

 We help our clients with FDA issues related to medical devices, including: